neha01mittal/HRRN/README.md

 returns contents of files in parallel on the console
 @usage
-paste [options] [file1 ..]
+paste [options] [file ..]
 @options
-paste -d delim [file1 ..]: file content printed in parallel separated by delimiter. paste -s [file1 ..] : paste appends the data in serial rather than in parallel. command1 | paste : The output of command1 is treated as file contents to be used by paste command1 | paste [options] : stdin used as file contents command1 | paste - [file1 ..] : "-" is replaced by file contents command1 | paste [file1 ..] - : "-" is replaced by file contents
-command1 | paste -s - [file1 ..]
-command1 | paste -d "," [file1 ..] -
+paste -d delim [file1 ..]: file content printed in parallel separated by delimiter. paste -s [file1 ..] : paste appends the data in serial rather than in parallel. paste : Stdin treated as file contents to be used by paste paste [options] : stdin, if it exists, is used as file contents paste - [file2 ..] : "-" is replaced by stdin which contains file contents paste [file1 ..] - : "-" is replaced by stdin paste -s - [file2 ..] : "-" is replaced by stdin paste -d "," [file1 ..] - : "-" is replaced by stdin
 @note
 [path] could be either an absolute file or a relative path.
 Stdin must  be denoted as “-” when using with other file names, otherwise stdin is not entertained.
 @success